 Tips for Dining at 1900 Park Fare Dinner Buffet

-- If you get out there early enough, you might catch some of the Disney movie that they play on the beach every night.
-Last time we went to dinner at 5pm-6:30pm, went out to the beach for the movie at 7pm and stayed until the firework show at 9pm.
-What a great night-cap!
-When you arrive, ask for the movie times at the front desk so you can plan it out!
+- If you get out of dinner early enough, you might catch some of the Disney movie that they play on the beach every night.
+When you first arrive at the resort, you can ask what time and which movie is playing that night.

-- If you have time to spare, it’s always fun to ride the monorail around and visit the other hotels on the loop.
-We also love to ride the monorail over to the Contemporary to watch the fireworks from their outside back deck.
+- If you have time to spare after the fireworks, it’s always fun to ride the monorail around and visit the other hotels on the loop.